cyr123456789/Focat/README.md

 ![alt text](../assets/implementation/get_started.png?raw=true)

 A screen meant to be shown only upon the first launch of Focat.
 By using AsyncStorage, a string is saved in the device's local storage during the first launch of Focat.
-In subsequent launches, Focat will check whether the string exists and decide whether or not to display this screen.
+In subsequent launches, Focat will check whether the string exists and decide whether to display this screen.

 ### Login